 We’ll use FXPesa to illustrate how to verify the registration of a Forex Broker with Kenya’s CMA.

 Note: In the event, that a broker is not registered by the CMA, a search result of its name on the CMA website will be zero results found.
 Exness was used as an example here.

-Or you can check the list of Licensees under CMA, and there you can check the list of all the approved Online Forex Brokers.
+Or you can check the list of licenses under CMA, and there you can check the list of all the approved Online Forex Brokers.
 Refer to the following screenshot.

 You can download the document, and there you will find the list of all the updated CMA Licensed Forex Brokers in Kenya.
-There are 6 Licensed Forex brokers currently, and 4 of these forex brokers accept MPesa currently as per our check including FXPesa, Scope Markets, PepperStone, and HotForex.
+There are 9 Licensed Forex brokers currently and 4 of these forex brokers accept MPesa currently as per our check including FXPesa, Scope Markets, PepperStone, and HotForex.